ForgottenUmbrella/reverse-image-search/README.md

 # Reverse Search Context
+Discontinued, as there exists an extension already that does all I intended to do.
+See [this] (https://chrome.google.com/webstore/detail/image-search-options/kljmejbpilkadikecejccebmccagifhl?hl=en) extension for all your image reverse-searching needs.

 Chrome extension to look up an online image for larger versions via the right-click context menu.
 Based off of [IQDB Context] (https://chrome.google.com/webstore/detail/iqdb-context/nmahlbngglnabceabpgifacibgoogjcb?hl=en)